MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     end
     #-> ERROR: cannot find "employee" ⋮

-To evaluate an expression in one context and then use its value in a different context, we could use the `keep` combinator.
-This next query computes `mean_salary` relative to the entire dataset, and then displays this value in the context of each employee.
+To evaluate an expression in one context and then make the value available in subsequent contexts, we could use the `keep` combinator.
+The next query computes `mean_salary` with respect to the entire dataset, and then uses this value in the context of each employee.

     @query chicago begin
         keep(mean_salary => mean(employee.salary))